ljvmiranda921/ljvmiranda921.github.io/life/index.md

 ---
 layout: page
-title: Projects
+title: Life
-description: Thoughts about the research/developer life
+description: Thoughts about the researcher and developer life
 permalink: /life/
 ---

-Inasmuch as I want to use this blog to showcase some of the works I've done, I also want to use this platform to reflect upon various things on my developer/researcher life.
+Inasmuch as I want to use this blog to showcase some of the works I've done, I also want to use this platform to reflect upon various things on my developer and researcher life.

 <ul>
   {% for post in site.categories.life %}